-The McDougall House program is designed using evidence-based best practices and is trauma informed.
+The McDougall House program is trauma-informed and designed using evidence-based best practices.

 Clients are supported in their recovery through: